If you want to visit Bath this year, here’s a weekend in Bath itinerary!

 Bath is one of the UK’s most famous tourist destinations – the entire city has been named as a UNESCO world heritage site, and the Roman Baths are among the best attractions in the country.

 Its fascinating history spans centuries – while most of the buildings you’ll see are from the 1800s, the Roman Baths were, of course, constructed way back in Roman times, and the Abbey has Medieval and Tudor influences.
-You can see the past of so many different eras throughout this city.
+You can see the past of so many different eras while walking around city.